Certified Career Counselor (CCC)

 Successful completion of the online competency assessment and reference check.

 Learn more about CCC:

 The MCC was simply a membership designation developed by NCDA.
-(Such designations are no longer offered).
 Although this designation was intended for career counselors with strong academic and professional experience, it was never backed by any formal process to verify and validate an individual’s level of competency in providing career counseling.
+The MCC designation was discontinued in early 2018 and members should no longer use this inactive designation.
 The new CCC credential will assess competency through a formal application procedure and successful completion of four case study questions.

 Although all counseling and career specialization competencies are expected and required, successful certification focuses on the competencies as the intersection of career and counseling.
 These include: